Nothing So Practical

 Shpitser, I., & Pearl, J. (2006).
 Identification of joint interventional distributions in recursive semi-Markovian causal models.
 Proceedings of the 21st National Conference on Artificial Intelligence (AAAI), 1219-1226.

-1. Anyone familiar with mediation analysis will recognize the frontdoor adjustment as nothing more than the indirect effect, αβ\alpha\beta, where α\alpha is the coefficient on the path from XX to the mediator, and β\beta is the coefficient on the path from the mediator to YY.
-The indirect effect equals the total effect only when the effect of XX on YY is fully mediated.
-This is a very strong assumption that is almost never true. ↩︎
+2. Anyone familiar with mediation analysis will recognize the front-door adjustment as nothing more than the indirect effect, αβ\alpha\beta, where α\alpha is the coefficient on the path from XX to the mediator, and β\beta is the coefficient on the path from the mediator to YY.
+The indirect effect equals the total effect only when the direct effect of XX on YY is zero (full mediation).
+Both assumptions are very strong and rarely hold in practice. ↩︎